Advanced six week course

 The Artisan Avenue advanced course will give you the technical skills to develop a full dinner set.
 You'll leave this course with a dinner set comprising of at least 13 items and key pottery skills based on slab building methods to perfect your pots.

-This course runs for six weeks with classes on Thursday evenings from 6pm-9pm with an upfront payment of $480 for the total course.
+This course runs for six weeks with classes on Thursday evenings from 6pm-9pm with an upfront payment for the total course.

 This week you'll prepare your clay and learn how to perfect your cutting technique to create four dinner plates.
 You'll work on the design for your plates using different textures and slips.
 Jude recommends coming up with a slightly uniform design you can use across all of your pieces.